 - Step 3: Add the orange zest, carrots and honey and stir to combine for another minute.

-- Step 4: Add the chicken stock and cook for 40 mins or until the carrots are tender.
+- Step 4: Add the chicken stock and cook on medium heat for 40 mins or until the carrots are tender.

-- Step 5: Blend the soup using a hand blender or food processor until smooth and creamy.
+- Step 5: Blend the soup using an immersion blender or food processor until smooth and creamy.

 - Step 6: Add the orange juice and cook for five more minutes.
 Season with salt and pepper to taste, then serve and enjoy!